F-Haferkorn/ogis-cxxloop-examples/README.md

 	- by using fast ALU-register increment operations of *DSP-Architectures*.

 ### Disadvantages:  ###
 - The underlying itarator index <rep> is not really "hidden" and could be "guessed" by a experienced programmer.
 But this is somehow unlikely.
 - The current preprocessor implemantation will break when using an **argument containing a comma** .
 This happens seldomly, e.g. when an complex template expression is used that contains any comma ','.

-The last comma related problem  can easily be fixed by surrounding the problematic argumment with regular braces *loop(* **(** argment **)** *)*.
+The last "comma related" problem can easily be fixed by surrounding the problematic argumment with regular braces *loop(* **(** argment **)** *)*.
-IN CASE
+IN CASE:
  - the LOOP-compounds are added to the the core-language this problem would be solved, as no more usage of the cpp-preprocessor is necessary.

 ## Remarks ##